tkumata/resumaker/readme.md

 ## Todo

-- Open resume to whom knows the URL only.
+- Open resume to whom knows the URL.
+- Implementation a feature which removing personal image.